 All user home directories are located in the /home file system. /home is intended for the user to store source code, executables, and scripts. /home may be considered persistent storage.
 The data here should remain as long as the user has a valid account on the system. /home will always have a storage quota, and is clearly a hard limit.
 While /home is not subject to management activities controlling capacity and performance, it should not be considered permanent storage, as system failure could result in the loss of information.
 Users should arrange for backing up their own data, even though /home is periodically backed up to tape.Back to Top

 The /project file system may be available on some systems, and provides storage space for a specific project. /project space is allocated and must be requested.
+To qualify as the PI of a storage allocation, the user must satisfy the PI qualifications of a computational allocation and must have an active computational allocation when the request is submitted.
 It is made available for 6 months at a time.
 Shortly before an allocation expires the user will be notified of the upcoming expiration.
 Users may request to have the allocation extended.
 Renewal requests should be submitted at least 1 month prior to expiration to allow decision and planning time.
 Users should have no expectation that data will persist, and may be erased any time after 1 month from a project’s expiration.
 Thus the user is encouraged to employ alternate safe keeping and protection solutions of their own.Back to Top

 2.5 System Specific Information